Priority Status Adjuncts

-Rider offers three medical plan options that are underwritten by Aetna.
-An Open Access Point of Service (POS) Plan with a reimbursement that reflects: a) 100% in-network and 80% out of network, b) 90% in-network and 70% out of network and c) Health Maintenance Organization (HMO) coverage and d) High Deductible Plan called Advantage Health Savings Plan.
+Rider offers four medical plan options that are underwritten by Aetna.
+An Open Access Point of Service (POS) Plan with a reimbursement that reflects: a) 100% in- network and 80% out of network. b) 90%i in-network and 70% out of network c) Health Maintenance Organization (HMO) coverage and d) High Deductible Plan called Advantage Health Savings Plan.
 Employee contributions are based on coverage selected and salary.
 Rates are in effect for 12 months and are set each January.
 Coverage is effective the first of the month following one full month of employment.
 Compare Aetna Plans.

 Employer sponsored group term insurance is provided equal in value to two times basic annual salary.
 Coverage is effective the first of the month following one full month of employment.
 Premium costs are paid by the University.
 Life insurance plan details.

 TUITION REMISSION – for study at Rider University